DevonSmith/DevonSmith.github.io/cs460/hw5/index.md

 }
 ```
-Once I had the model created I could create the Database Context for working with the database.
-I created the requred folder "DAL" which stands for Data Access Layer.
-I would prefer that the folder name be more explicit and have a formal name "Data Access Layer" but since the assignment requires the folder be named "DAL" I did just that.
+I could then create the Database Context for working with the database.
+I created the required folder "DAL."
+I would prefer the more formal and explicit folder name of "Data Access Layer," but since the assignment requires the folder be named "DAL" I used that instead.
 The database context is what will allow the data in the model to interact with the controller and view.
-The code for this is very simple.
+The code for this is simple.

 ```csharp
 using System;